How to Compare Prices Using Image Search

 How to Compare Prices Using Image Search Limitations

-- Generic products with nearly identical packaging may produce matches across different brands, sizes, or quality levels.
+- Generic or nearly identical products may produce matches across different brands, sizes, quality levels, or discontinued/local-only versions with different prices.

 - A lower visible price can still be more expensive after shipping, tax, subscription pricing, seller fees, or missing accessories.